godspeedsystems/gs-documentation/docs/microservices-framework/telemetry/logging.md

     task_id: "helloworld"
 ```

-#### OTEL format
+### OTel format
-[OTEL Logging format](https://opentelemetry.io/docs/reference/specification/logs/data-model/) is used in Production/UAT and other environments where the user needs to enable observability.
+[OTel Logging format](https://opentelemetry.io/docs/reference/specification/logs/data-model/) is used in Production/UAT and other environments where the user needs to enable observability.
 :::tip
-  OTEL Logging format provides co-relation between logs and traces by specifying tracing information (like TraceId, SpanId or TraceFlags) in the logs.
+  OTel Logging format provides co-relation between logs and traces by specifying tracing information (like TraceId, SpanId or TraceFlags) in the logs.
 With this co-relation information, one can navigate from logs to trace to get more information about any scenario.
 :::

 Logs are dumped in this format when all of the below conditions are satisfied:
-**a) ** observability is [enabled](/docs/microservices-framework/CLI.md/#otel) i.e. OTEL_ENABLED env variable is set to true.
+**(a)** observability is [enabled](/docs/microservices-framework/CLI.md/#otel) i.e. OTEL_ENABLED env variable is set to true.
-**b) ** NODE_ENV is not set to 'dev'.
+**(b)** NODE_ENV is not set to 'dev'.

 ```json
 {"Body":"[START] Load definitions from /home/gurjot/data/cli-test/v2_test2/dist/definitions","Timestamp":"2024-04-10T09:40:45.122Z000000","SeverityNumber":9,"SeverityText":"INFO","Resource":{"service.name":"sample_app","env":"production","host.hostname":"ThinkPadT480s"},"Attributes":{}}